 Supporting your business

 We can provide expertise related to crop water use in areas such as: breeding strategies, crop physiology, rootstock physiology/genetics and irrigation scheduling technology.
 We are open to forming partnerships with research organisations and businesses, and are keen to accept postgraduate students onto our research programme.

-- Dr Andrew J. Thompson - Professor of Molecular Plant Science
+- Professor Andrew J. Thompson – Head of Soil and Agrifood Institute, Professor of Molecular Plant Science,

 Our facilities and resources